vasconeves/machine_learning/README.md

 # machine_learning

-this repository showcases what I've learned in ML in the past few years
+This repository showcases what I've learned in statistics and ML in the past few years.

+Menu.

+*
+*
+*